Last updated April 22, 2026

 Costs may be lower if you’re freezing eggs due to a medical condition (i.e. cancer, endometriosis or a family history of early menopause).

-Prices vary significantly between fertility practices, so don't be afraid to shop around and ask lots of questions before choosing your clinic.
-A word of caution: some clinics advertise lower upfront costs for egg freezing but fail to include the price of essential medications, monitoring, and other important parts of the process.
+A word of caution: some practices advertise lower upfront costs for egg freezing but fail to include the price of essential medications, monitoring, and other key parts of the process.

-Be sure to get a full breakdown of all costs associated with egg freezing, including storage.
+Always ask for a full breakdown of all costs associated with egg freezing, including storage.

 Each insurance provider has a different policy around coverage for fertility preservation procedures, so be sure to review yours carefully and cover your bases.
-Egg freezing is typically not covered by insurance - however, some insurance companies (and employers) are starting to offer partial or full coverage for fertility-related care.

 Now that we've discussed the average cost of egg freezing and what factors can impact the total amount you may pay, let's break down exactly where all that money actually goes.

 Not all fertility clinics will include all of the following in the "bundled" pricing they present to you, so it's important to understand each piece of the puzzle to avoid unwelcome surprises.
+Here are the various parts of the process that should be considered when financially planning for an egg freezing cycle:

 Once you decide you are ready to utilize the eggs you've frozen and grow your family, keep the following costs in mind (out-of-pocket costs, if no insurance or discounts applied).
-These are also specific to Illume Fertility:

 Below are some of the most commonly asked questions about egg freezing costs: